 The duration for completing this course is five years.
 Post-graduate programs in architecture are also provided by many institutions which range for a duration of upto two years.
 A person opting for architecture as a career needs to have an analytical mind and be good at mathematics and physics.

 One needs to be good at designing too as various plans need to be drawing in a software and with information technology creeping into all walks of life, students must also be good with computer and computer design.
 An observant mind which can take into consideration the various economic and social factors also is required.

 Apart from that, home architects deal with various legal procedures and documentation and take advice from a legal professional for various matters.
 Responsibility and accountability go hand in hand in this profession and with hard work and commitment, one can become established in his field.

 Career Opportunities and Institutions: Career opportunities are immense in this field in both the government and private sectors jobs.
 Through various examinations conducted each year,hiring candidates are selected for filling private vacancies.
 Opportunities are also available in the private sector in consultancy companies and agencies , huge architect firms, in universities, in real estate development firms and industrial ventures.
-A candidate after gaining experience can also start-up his/her own practice.
+A candidate after gaining experience get higher salary and also start-up his/her own practice.